Adult Abuse - Protecting Vulnerable Adults

 Many adults over the age of 18 rely on other people to help them in their day to day living.
 This may be due to illness, disability or frailty.
 They may be at risk from people they know such as a relative, friend, neighbour or paid carer, or, less frequently, by a stranger.

-Abuse may occur in their own home, in care homes or in day care centres or hospitals.
+Abuse may occur anywhere including in their own home, in care homes or in day care centres or hospitals.

 What do we mean by abuse?